My Rambling Thoughts

 $100 for each FCU is quite ex, though.

-Repairing the PV28-CW PM sensor
+Repairing the PV28-CW PM monitor

 I was able to undertake this repair only very recently, after I acquired three pieces of information.